a-slide/pycoSnake/CONTRIBUTING.md

 ### Share the love ❤️

-Think `NanoSnake` is useful?
+Think `pycoSnake` is useful?
 Let others discover it, by telling them in person, via Twitter or a blog post.

-Using `NanoSnake` for a paper you are writing?
+Using `pycoSnake` for a paper you are writing?
 Please cite it using this [DOI][citation]

 ### Ask a question ⁉️

-Using `NanoSnake` and got stuck?
+Using `pycoSnake` and got stuck?
 Browse the [documentation][repo] to see if you can find a solution.

 Still stuck?
 Post your question as an [issue on GitHub][new_issue].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.